LiamJCates/Programming-Notes/C/ControlFlow.md

 C supports the following control statements.

 break statement
-Terminates the loop or switch statement and transfers execution to the statement immediately following the loop or switch.
+Terminates the innermost enclosing loop or switch statement and transfers execution to the statement immediately following that loop or switch.

 continue statement
-Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating.
+Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating. continue;

 goto statement
 Transfers control to the labeled statement.

+The syntax for a goto statement in C is as follows −

+goto label;
+..
+.
+label: statement;

+Here label can be any plain text except C keyword and it can be set anywhere in the C program above or below to goto statement.

+Formally, the goto is never necessary, and in practice it is almost always easy to write code without it

+The most common use of goto is to abandon processing in some deeply nested structure, such as breaking out of two or more loops at once.
+The break statement cannot be used directly since it only exits from the innermost loop.

+A label has the same form as a variable name, and is followed by a colon.
+It can be attached to any statement in the same function as the goto.
+The scope of a label is the entire function.

+Code involving a goto can always be written without one, though perhaps at the price of some repeated tests or an extra variable